awsdocs/ec2-image-builder-user-guide/doc_source/what-is-image-builder.md

 For troubleshooting and debugging your image deployment, you can configure build logs to be added to your Amazon Simple Storage Service \(Amazon S3\) bucket\.
 You can also configure the instance\-building application to send logs to CloudWatch\.
 To receive notifications of image build status, and associate an Amazon Elastic Compute Cloud \(Amazon EC2\) key pair with your instance to perform manual debugging and inspection, you can configure an SNS topic\.

-Along with a final image, Image Builder creates an image recipe, which is a combination of the source image and components for a build\.
+Along with a final image, Image Builder creates an image recipe, which is a combination of the source image and components for building and testing\.
 You can use the image recipe with existing source code version control systems and continuous integration/continuous deployment pipelines for repeatable automation\.

 **Topics**
 + [Features of EC2 Image Builder](#image-builder-features)